nginxinc/nginx-service-mesh/docs/content/get-started/kubernetes-platform/supported-platforms.md

 ## Supported Platforms

 The Kubernetes platforms listed below will work with NGINX Service Mesh using the Kubernetes versions listed in the [Technical Specifications]({{< ref "/about/tech-specs.md#supported-versions" >}}).
-Additional Kubernetes platforms may work, though they haven't been tested.
+Additional Kubernetes platforms may work, although they have not been validated.

 - Azure Kubernetes Service (AKS)
 - Elastic Kubernetes Service (EKS)